 What We Do

-Monthly Club Meetings: Learn new tunes by ear, practice for performances, and jam with fellow fiddlers!
-Meetings are led by Marcia Thumma, president, and are held at the member’s homes in the Seattle area.
+Monthly Club Meetings: Learn new tunes by ear, and jam with fellow fiddlers!
+Sessions are for everyone and you’ll be encouraged to offer up a set, or a tune.
 For meeting locations, check the calendar, note the list of meetings to the side of the calendar.
 Click on that day, and meeting location will be available there!
-We have wonderful guest instructors, such as Calum MacKinnon, visit us some months, other months, we’ll review and jam.
+We have wonderful guest instructors visit us some months, other months, we’ll review and jam.

-Workshop: The club sponsors and organizes the annual Scottish Fiddle workshop with Alasdair Fraser (fiddle) and Natalie Haas (cello) at Camp Casey, Whidbey Island, held in January, on Martin Luther King weekend.
+Workshop: The club sponsors and organizes the annual Scottish Fiddle weekend workshop with Alasdair Fraser (fiddle) and Natalie Haas (cello) at Camp Casey, Whidbey Island, held in January, on Martin Luther King weekend.
 During the pandemic, we have been holding free monthly workshops on Zoom.
 We encourage tipping the instructors, for those that are capable, but it is up to each individual.